PulpFest

 Although we’ve done away with our links page, we do offer organizations the chance to sponsor our website.
 The cost is $150 for a one-year sponsorship or $80 for a six-month sponsorship.
 If you would like to sponsor the PulpFest home page, please contact the convention’s marketing director, Mike Chomko, at mike@pulpfest.com.

 Another way to advertise through PulpFest is to donate material that will be provided free to our members or serve as door prizes.
 Your generosity will be acknowledged on our website and at the convention.
-Over the years, Bear Manor Media, Chaosium Inc., ERB Books, Edgar Rice Burroughs, Inc., The Magazine of Fantasy and Science Fiction, Pulpville Press, Radio Archives, Stark House Press, Steeger Books, and other organizations have donated their products to PulpFest.
+Over the years, Bear Manor Media, Chaosium Inc., ERB Books, Edgar Rice Burroughs, Inc., The Magazine of Fantasy and Science Fiction, Pulpville Press, Radio Archives, Stark House Press, Steeger Books, Vanguard Publications, and other organizations have donated their products to PulpFest.

 Event sponsorships are also available.
 You can sponsor the convention’s membership badges, our welcome banner, and more.
 To learn more about donations and sponsorship opportunities, please contact the convention’s marketing director, Mike Chomko, at mike@pulpfest.com.